dgasmith/opt_einsum/README.md

 For example the einsum_path would effectively compute the result in a way identical to that of einsum itself, while the opt_path would perform four contractions that form an identical result.
 This opt_path represents the path taken in our above example.
-The first contraction (1,3) contracts the first and third terms together to produce a new term which is then appened to the list of terms, this is continued until all terms are contracted.
+The first contraction (1,3) contracts the first and third terms together to produce a new term which is then appended to the list of terms, this is continued until all terms are contracted.
 An example should illuminate this:

 ```python